Your Role as a Leader in Building Team Resilience

 4. Provide opportunities for all employees to learn and grow.
 As a manager, you play a key role in providing access to learning opportunities.

-- No doubt your company offers training programs and opportunities for professional development.
-It’s your job to provide flexibility so that employees can take advantage of these programs and to encourage them to take the time to learn.
+- No doubt your company offers training programmes and opportunities for professional development.
+It’s your job to provide flexibility so that employees can take advantage of these programmes and to encourage them to take the time to learn.

 - Performance management is another avenue for providing employees with opportunities for growth and development.
 It’s here that you as a manager can have tremendous impact.
 When you have periodic discussions with employees about their goals and plans, take the time to explore together the next steps for growth, and make suggestions for how employees can achieve their goals.
 They will see that their desire for growth, training, and development is being acknowledged and supported.

 5. Promote health and energy.
-In addition to modeling resilient attitudes and behaviors yourself, there are many ways that you as a manager can promote team health and energy.
+In addition to modelling resilient attitudes and behaviour yourself, there are many ways that you as a manager can promote team health and energy.

-- Schedule meetings and allow flexibility so that people can make use of these programs.
+- Schedule meetings and allow flexibility so that people can make use of these programmes.